rlagywns0213/2021_Summer_Internship/README.md

 ## Compare Learning Algorithm on Explicit Datasets

-**In experiment, You can see the trade-off relationship between the loss and the number of factors.**
+**In experiment, You can see the trade-off relationship between the loss and the number of factors in ALS Algorithm.**

 **Also, You can see that SGD outperforms ALS in terms of loss as the number of factors increases.**
   1. [SGD on SVD model](https://github.com/rlagywns0213/2021_Summer_Internship/tree/main/RecSys/SGD)